Japanese Patterns of Design

 Photo by Mark Tegethoff on Unsplash

 The custom is to view the moon on August 15 of the lunar calendar, which is now mid-September.
-This custom was to enjoy watching the moon with sake and Dango (rice dumplings) on the porch.
+This custom involves enjoying watching the moon with sake and dango (rice dumplings) on the porch.

-In the Heian period (794-1185), there was a custom of preparing sweet potatoes, which was called “Mid-Autumn Meigetsu.
-This was a deeply religious event that expressed feelings toward the gods of agriculture during this season of harvesting.
+In the Heian period (794-1185), there was a custom of preparing sweet potatoes called “Mid-Autumn Meigetsu.
+This deeply religious event expressed feelings toward the gods of agriculture during this harvesting season.

 Mid-Autumn Meigetsu was a pious event to express gratitude to the god of agriculture during this harvest season.